xebia/genai-data-extraction/README.md

 # genai-extraction-examples
-Examples of Structured Data Extraction using LLM's
+Examples of Structured Data Extraction using LLM's (Gemini).

 ## Usage